p-ssanders/samsanders.dev/content/blog/spring-boot-on-kubernetes.md

 > Kubernetes (K8s) is an open-source system for automating deployment, scaling, and management of containerized applications.

-I figured if I could create a Docker image, I could run it on my PKS cluster.
+I figured if I could create a Docker image, then I could run it on the PKS cluster.

 So the first thing I needed to do was [Dockerize](https://docs.docker.com/get-started/) `slack-talkers`.